 1. Have Clean Water around All the Time

-cattle-need-fresh-waterThe University of Minnesota found that water is the best solution of controlling the dehydration of cows because it helps cool them internally.
-With this regard, they also determined that at least 25 gallons of water is necessary per day for each cow.
+The University of Minnesota found that water is the best solution for controlling cow dehydration because it helps cool them internally.
+In this regard, they also determined that at least 25 gallons of water are necessary per day for each cow.

 2. Provide Shade Outside